Webhooks

 Webhook retry policy

-progressively delayed resend attempts are made up to 10 times
+, progressively delayed resend attempts are made up to 10 times

 or until a 2xx

-response is received, whichever occurs earlier.
+response is received, whichever occurs first.